-AT&T CEO Randall Stephenson set to speak amid fracas over Time Warner deal
+AT&T CEO Randall Stephenson: Still talking with DOJ, but ready to go to court

 Democratic lawmakers and advocacy groups have been ringing alarm bells about the potential for political interference in what's supposed to be an independent antitrust review of the deal.

-Some critics of AT&T, like Senator Al Franken and the public interest group Free Press, reaffirmed their opposition to the deal while also raising concerns about possible meddling.
+Some critics of AT&T, like Democratic Senator Al Franken and the public interest group Free Press, reaffirmed their opposition to the deal while also raising concerns about possible meddling.
 "Any indication that this administration is using its power to weaken media organizations it doesn't like would be a profoundly disturbing development," Franken said.

-At the Dealbook conference, Stephenson is likely to reiterate what he said publicly on Wednesday: "Throughout this process, I have never offered to sell CNN and have no intention of doing so."
+When asked about concerns about Trump meddling in the deal review, Stephenson said "I have no reason to believe that."

-Amid this fracas, Delrahim issued a denial on Wednesday night.
+Delrahim issued a denial on Wednesday night.

 "I have never been instructed by the White House on this or any other transaction under review by the antitrust division," he said in a statement.